 In 2011 Scott was inducted into the Canadian Songwriters’ Hall of Fame.
 Canadian music writer Larry LeBlanc, senior editor of Celebrity Access magazine, sat next to the singer and his wife Barb at the awards ceremony, as Russell deCarle from the group Prairie Oyster sang one of Scott’s songs.
 It was an excellent rendition, LeBlanc recalls, but Barb Scott leaned over and said, "Jack sings it better."

 LeBlanc watched as several Canadian music executives made a fuss over Scott, including Steve Kane, the president of Warner Music Canada.
 “He had such an impact,” LeBlanc said of Scott.
 “I know vocally he’s been compared to Roy Orbison and Gene Pitney, but he had a style all his own.”

-Jack Scott is survived by his wife, Barbara Ann, as well as daughters Renee Godin and Jackie Matthew, two stepsons, a grandson and five siblings and nieces and nephews.
+Jack Scott is survived by his wife, Barbara Ann, as well as daughters Jennifer Scafone, Renee Godin and Jackie Matthew, two stepsons, three grandchildren on and five siblings and nieces and nephews.
 There will be a visitation 3-9 p.m.
 Monday, Dec.
 16 at D.M.
 Temrowski & Sons, 30009 Hoover in Warren.